w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

-* define methods to identify blocks of repeated content, such as navigation bars and header contents
+* select methods to identify blocks of repeated content, such as navigation bars and header contents
-* define methods to skip blocks of repeated content using the following approaches:
+* select methods to skip blocks of repeated content using the following approaches:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * tables of contents at the top of the page that go to each area of the content
   * expandable and collapsible contents to make it easier for users to skip over them
-* evaluate the amount of page navigational components in use, and select components that help users navigate and orient
+* evaluate the amount of page navigational components in use
+* select components that help users navigate and orient

 #### Teaching Ideas for Topic